 I can’t help but mention the service at this hotel because it really does tie into my being so impressed with the Park Hyatt Saigon.
 Because of my Hyatt Globalist profile, I’m known as the dragon fruit woman.
 I love dragon fruit and it’s best when eaten fresh throughout Asia.
 Every day the staff delivered dragon fruit, along with other fruit, to my room.

 Even eating fruit as fast as I could, the room looked like a fruit stand!
-The staff also brought me delicious ice tea each day, water bottles galore, and every day they topped off my stash of Nespresso pods.
+Along with all the fruit, the staff also brought me delicious ice tea each day, water bottles galore, and every day they topped off my stash of Nespresso pods.
 This is the hotel I could live in full-time!!

 The Park Hyatt Saigon is a fantastic value, especially using free award nights combined with points.
 There is a delicious restaurant for breakfast, which is open for other meals as well.

-I did not have a chance to use the pool, but it was well attended when I went out there to have a look.
+Even though I did not use the pool, each time I passed by it was well attended.
 The food and concierge service was spot on, and the suite itself worked very well for me.
-The location, amenities, and exceptionally attentive staff puts this hotel on my absolutely would stay here again list, and I hope you’ll get to experience the Park Hyatt Saigon for yourself!
+The location, amenities, and exceptionally attentive staff puts this hotel on my absolutely would stay here again list.
+Putting together this Park Hyatt Saigon review was truly a pleasure.
+I hope you’ll get to experience the Park Hyatt Saigon for yourself!

 Shelli Stein is a health and fitness entrepreneur who travels the world in search of culture, food, and fun!
 Besides contributing to PointMeToThePlane, you can find her at Joy in Movement.